Dawn of Chromatica: Composition

-"Sine from Above", a duet with English musician Elton John, was remixed by American musician Chester Lockhart, Canadian musician Mood Killer, and Lil Texas.
+"Sine from Above", a duet with English musician Elton John, was remixed by American musician Chester Lockhart, Canadian musician Mood Killer, and American musician Lil Texas.
 Their version features distorted bass, glitched trap, drum & bass, cartoonish sound samples, a sax solo and finishes with hardstyle music.
 English musician Planningtorock's turns "1000 Doves" into a new wave track with house music influence.
 The album closes with two versions of "Babylon": the "throbbing techno revamp" featuring Bree Runway and American producer Jimmy Edgar, alongside the "sledgehammering" Haus Labs version.

 Although BloodPop previously teased potential release of Gaga's collaborations with late Scottish producer Sophie that were scrapped from the original album, none of the songs appear on Dawn of Chromatica.
-Sam Murphy of Junkee neverhteless acknowledged the "impact she has had on this futuristic brand of pop music. [...]
+Sam Murphy of Junkee nevertheless acknowledged the "impact she has had on this futuristic brand of pop music. [...]
 The hyperpop movement [...] can largely be traced back to Sophie, and all the artists who appear here display some of Sophie's influence."
 The producers of the "Sine from Above" remix further underscored this.
 Mood Killer stated that Sophie's "presence is all over the remix album.
 It's undeniable; she's part of the fabric of our scene and the industry, or whatever — our corner of it."
 Chesther Lockhart added that "even if the style is different, so many of the sounds and the forward-thinking-ness and the ability to use electronic instruments in a different way is inspired by Sophie's impact on this underground electronic music scene over the past decade."